Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Graco Edge 2 Plus HVLP Spray Gun Performance

 Both versions of the Graco 9.5 HVLP sprayer include the Edge 2 Plus spray gun.
 Since this is the first HVLP gun I have ever owned and used, I don't have another HVLP gun to compare it to, but in terms of ergonomics, my airless spray guns are definitely lighter and more comfortable to work with.
 I spray painted hundreds of spindles on a three-story staircase using this sprayer and my hand was sore and blistered at the end of the day.
+I should have worn gloves.
 This sprayer is best suited for small projects, not high production work.
 Use an airless sprayer for large projects.

 Fluid and airflow settings: The back of the spray gun features one control for fluid flow and another for airflow.
 Finding the right balance between the two takes a little patience and testing, but when dialed in right, the gun is capable of producing a very nice spray pattern without splatter or orange peel.
 Thinning your paint to the right viscosity is also critical to achieving a nice finish with this spray gun.